campbellelinker/campbelllinker/_pages/academic.md

 # ACADEMIC RESOURCES
 ## Writing
 Writing for psychology can be a challenge for some undergraduates as most students have not taken college-level psychology courses before.
 Using APA style and writing for science in general is different from other fields, so it's not uncommon to struggle with these assignments.

 ### Structure for research paper
 {% include figure popup=true image_path="/assets/images/hourglass.jpg" %}

+### APA citation style
+In psychology, APA is the most commonly used citation style and is likely expected in your coursework unless specified otherwise.

+APA 7 is the most recent edition of this style and is different from other writing styles like MLA or Chicago. **It is important to know the differences to avoid plagarism.**

+{% include figure popup=true image_path="/assets/images/article.jpg" %}

 ## Smith College resources
 Smith offers a number of resources for students seeking academic support.